-May have difficulties with social and emotional development which may lead to or stem
+Social, Mental May have difficulties with social and emotional development which may lead to or stem from:

-Social, Mental from:

-and Social isolation (withdrawn or isolated)
+and Social isolation (with drawn prisolated)

-Emotional health Display challenging behavioural as a result of needs
+522.5 Social isolation (withdrawn or isolated) Display challenging behavioural as a result of emotional needs

-Attention/hyperactive difficulties (ADHD)
+Emotional health Attention/hyperactive difficulties (ADHD)

 Anxiety and depression

+Attachment disorders

-Attachment disorders Low self-esteem
+Low self-esteem

 Issues with self-image

 Eating disorders / substances misuse.

-These children may have a medical or genetic condition that could lead to difficulties wi
+These children may have a medical or genetic condition that could lead to difficulties wit

 Sensory and /or Specific medical conditions

-Physical Gross/fine motor skills
+Physical Specific medical conditions Gross/fine motor skills

-, Physical disability
+rnysicai Physical disability

 Visual /hearing impairment

 Accessing the curriculum without adaptation

 Physically accessing the building or equipment

 Over sensitivity to noise/smells/light/touch/taste.

 Toileting/self-care

-People who support children with learning in this school uated Toolkit for further detailed information (link on school website) Question Staff Summary of responsibilities
+People who support children with Special Educational Needs and Disabilities/difficulties with learning in this school Please also see The Graduated Toolkit for further detailed information (link on school website) Question Staff Summary of responsibilities

 What are the roles and responsibilities of staff involved in SEND?
 Special Educational Needs Co-ordinator (SENCo), Mrs Clarke Responsibilities include: Coordinating all the support for children with special educational needs & disability (SEND) and developing/implementing the SEND Policy to make sure all children get consistent, high quality response to meeting their needs in school.
-Ensuring that all staff who work with your child are: involved in supporting your child's learning kept informed about the support your child is getting involved in reviewing how they are doing part of planning ahead for them Liaising with all the other people who may be coming into school to help support your child's learning etc. Speech and Language Therapy, Learning Support Team (Inclusion for All) etc. Completing and sending off any referral forms for these services (which will be done with your permission).
-Updating the school's SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child's progress and needs.
-To provide specialist support for teachers and support staff in the school so they can help your child (and other pupils with SEND in school) achieve the best possible progress in school.
-Ensure all SEND legislations and guidance on duties are being followed - i.e. Children and Families Act 2014, Code of Practice 2014, Graduated Approach Toolkit.
-Class Teacher Responsibilities include: Planning, teaching/delivering high quality lessons suited to your child's needs.
+Ensuring that all staff who work with your child are: Class Teacher Responsibilities include: Planning, teaching/delivering high quality lessons suited to your child's needs.
 Assessing/monitoring progress and identifying the next steps to take them forward in their learning.
-Using and drawing up, with the SENCo IEPs (Individual Educational Plans) for children with SEND.
-IEPs have individual targets, these are very specific to the individual child and may be small steps, working towards a bigger overall target.
+Using and drawing up, with the SENCo IEPs (Individual Educational Plans), or SEND Support Plans, for children with SEND.
+The plans have individual targets, these are very specific to the individual child and may be small steps, working towards a bigger overall target.
 These will be shared with you.
 Identify when additional support is needed.
 Ensuring that all staff working with your child are supported to deliver planned work so that they can achieve the best possible progress.
 This may involve the use of additional adults (support assistants).
 At times the SENCo will work with the teacher to ensure all staff are fully skilled to work with children with SEND.
 Ensuring the SEND Policy is followed in their classroom.
 Head teacher, Mr Wheat Responsibilities include: The day to day management of all aspects of the school, this includes the support for children with SEND and fulling statutory duties.
 He will give responsibility to the SENCo and class teachers but is still responsible for ensuring that your child's needs are met.
 He will make sure that the Governing Body is kept up to date about any issues in the school relating to SEND.
 SEND Governor, Mrs Hilary Austin Responsibilities include: Making sure the SEND Policy is being implemented in school.
 An awareness of the SEND Code of Practice and monitoring this within school.
 Having a strategic view (children are not individually identified by name).